All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Nutrient Absorption

-A healthy intestinal lining with fully developed villi and functional enterocytes is essential for efficient nutrient absorption.
+A healthy intestinal lining with fully developed villi and functional enterocytes is important for efficient nutrient absorption.
 By supporting the structural integrity and cellular health of the gut lining, GH and IGF-1 indirectly support the body's ability to absorb vitamins, minerals, amino acids, and other nutrients from food.

 Research on Growth Hormone and Gastrointestinal Conditions